MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 ---
 title: "Hierarchical Navigation"
-description: "The NavigationPage class provides a hierarchical navigation experience where the user is able to navigate through pages, forwards and backwards, as desired.
-The class implements navigation as a last-in, first-out (LIFO) stack of Page objects.
-This article demonstrates how to use the NavigationPage class to perform navigation in a stack of pages." ms.prod: xamarin ms.assetid: C8A5EEFF-5A3B-4163-838A-147EE3939FAA ms.technology: xamarin-forms
+description: "This article demonstrates how to use the NavigationPage class to perform navigation in a stack of last-in, first-out (LIFO) pages." ms.prod: xamarin ms.assetid: C8A5EEFF-5A3B-4163-838A-147EE3939FAA ms.technology: xamarin-forms